Search and Filter¶

 Query in Python¶

-You can programmatically filter samples by attributes (e.g., image size, tags), sort them, and select subsets.
+You can programmatically filter samples by attributes (e.g., image size, tags) or annotations (object detections, classifications and segmentation masks), sort them, and select subsets.
 This is useful for creating training/validation splits, finding specific samples, or exporting filtered data.

 Create a query object by combining match, order_by and slice (or [start:end]) calls.
 The query is composed lazily and executed against the database once it is consumed, e.g. by iterating over it or calling add_tag.